zama-ai/tfhe-rs/tfhe/docs/guides/rust_configuration.md

 rustup toolchain install nightly
 ```

-Then, you can either:
+## Setting the toolchain

+You can set the toolchain using either of the following methods.

-* Manually specify the toolchain to use in each of the cargo commands:
+Manually specify the toolchain for each cargo command:

 ```shell
 # By default the +stable should not be needed, but we add it here for completeness